Array§

 createArrayRange(start: number, end: number, spacing: SpacingOption): number[]

-Creates an array of equally spaced numbers from start
+Creates an array of equally spaced numbers from start to end.
+You may control

 the spacing or number of points by setting any of the following:

-is not valid, then an empty array will be returned.
+If the value of n is not valid, then an empty array will be returned.

 String§